gradle/gradle/subprojects/docs/src/docs/release/notes.md

 If new files appear under a directory during deletion, their paths will be reported separately.
 The root cause exceptions for each file deletion failure will also be attached to the stacktrace.

+<a name="other-improvements"></a>
+### Other improvements

+#### Build-wide locations available to Settings scripts and plugins via `Settings.layout`

+Settings scripts and plugins can now access standard build-wide file system locations as lazily computed values via [`Settings.layout`](javadoc/org/gradle/api/initialization/Settings.html#getLayout--).
+That is analogous to what [`Project.layout`](javadoc/org/gradle/api/Project.html#getLayout--) offers for project-specific locations.
+These API are currently incubating, but eventually should replace existing accessors in `Settings` which return eagerly computed locations:

+* `Settings.rootDir` -> `Settings.layout.rootDirectory`
+* `Settings.settingsDir` -> `Settings.layout.settingsDirectory`

 <!-- ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ADD RELEASE FEATURES ABOVE